Overview

 Building a Script To Automatically Build & Extract Payloads from Source

-Furthermore, we can also have it perform some sanity checks on the payload and alert us to possible limitations of the payload that we might want to be aware of, such as signed chars, carriage returns, space, line feeds, or null bytes that are often restrictions in several use cases.
+Furthermore, we can also have it perform some sanity checks on the payload and alert us to possible limitations, such as signed chars, carriage returns, space, line feeds, or null bytes that are often restrictions in several use cases.

 Due to the size of this script, it will not be pasted here.
 However this script has been built and uploaded to the Secure Ideas Professionally Evil x86_asm GitHub repository.
-It can be found in the new created utils folder as build_and_extract_x86_payload.py
+It can be found in the newly created utils folder as build_and_extract_x86_payload.py.

 Using the Script

-This script has a help menu that can be brought up by providing no arguments or the –help menu.
+This script has a help menu that can be brought up by providing no arguments or the --help flag.

 ./build_and_extract_x86_payload.py [GAS_src_file]